toniminhkhoi/aws-fcaj-report/README.md

 ---

-## 🔐 Lưu ý bảo mật
+## 🔐 Security Notes

-- Không đưa `.env`, `.pem`, khóa riêng, mật khẩu hoặc `hardware/include/secrets.h` lên Git.
+- Do not commit `.env`, `.pem`, private keys, passwords, or `hardware/include/secrets.h`.
-- Chỉ cho phép RDS nhận kết nối PostgreSQL từ Security Group của EC2.
+- Allow PostgreSQL connections to RDS only from the EC2 Security Group.
-- Giới hạn SSH theo địa chỉ IP quản trị.
+- Restrict SSH access to the administrator's IP address.
-- Không ghi cố định AWS access key trong mã nguồn.
+- Do not hard-code AWS access keys in source code.
-- Dùng IAM Role cho quyền của CloudWatch Agent.
+- Use an IAM Role for CloudWatch Agent permissions.

 ---

-## 📄 Bản quyền
+## 📄 Copyright

 Copyright © 2026 Phạm Lê Minh Khôi – HCMUT.
 All rights reserved.